 USC Student Loses Eye After DHS Agent Shoots at LA Protest

-An 18-year-old freshman at the University of Southern California has lost an eye after being shot with a "less-lethal" projectile by a Department of Homeland Security agent during a No Kings protest in Los Angeles last month, according to his attorney.
-Tucker Collins was photographing demonstrators when the incident occurred, leading to severe injuries and a planned federal lawsuit.
+An 18-year-old University of Southern California freshman lost an eye after being shot with a 'less-lethal' projectile by a Department of Homeland Security agent during a No Kings march in Los Angeles, his attorney said.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list